luigiplatania94/RaycastScanner/README.md

 This is an attempt to recreate a Snowdrop Core Module called "BubbleSpace" in Unreal using C++.

 It's an Actor Component that returns an average of the width around the player.

 It has both an Optimistic Metric and a Pessimistic Metric.

-It can be used by Sound Designers to switch between ambiances, weather, weapon tails, modify parameters in real-time (for example reverb parameters).
+It can be used by Sound Designers to change ambiances, weather, weapon tails or modify parameters in real-time (for example reverb parameters).

 Click here for more info about the original Bubblespace: https://www.youtube.com/watch?v=mN56EauPhPQ&t=765s&ab_channel=GDC

-DISCLAIMER:
-I'm using built-in array instead of TArrays because I am working on optimising the tool using SIMD intrinsics.

 ## Supported Engine Versions